Description and Responsibilities

 (This Trading Halt description is for informational purposes only.
 NASDAQ reserves the right to take any and all actions, at any time, to halt or resume trading in securities trading in any of its systems.)

-NASDAQ MarketWatch monitors trading compliance in the NASDAQ Stock Market, NASDAQ OMX BX and NASDAQ OMX PSX for equities and the NASDAQ Options Market.
+NASDAQ MarketWatch monitors trading compliance in the NASDAQ Stock Market, NASDAQ OMX BX and NASDAQ OMX PSX for equities and the NASDAQ Options Market and NASDAQ OMX BX Options Market.
 It is the MarketWatch analysts' responsibility to protect marketplace integrity by reviewing alerts generated by real-time automated detection systems.
 MarketWatch immediately resolves any trade reporting issues relating to the accuracy of price and volume information reported by market participants trading and quoting NASDAQ or exchange-listed securities in NASDAQ Systems.
 MarketWatch performs several regulatory functions related to Reg NMS Compliance including Trade Through, Locked and Crossed markets and Self Help compliance.
-MarketWatch actively monitors IPOs during the opening quote process to facilitate an orderly open and may extend the quote window if required.
+MarketWatch actively monitors IPOs during the opening quote process to facilitate an orderly open.
 The trade adjudication process for NASDAQ equity and option transactions is administered by MarketWatch.
 This includes coordination with other markets when larger trading issues affect multiple market centers.

 NASDAQ MarketWatch recognizes the need to have technical expertise on staff to assist with maintaining regulatory compliance when changes are made to NASDAQ trading systems, rule book, data feeds, and surveillance applications.
 The Regulatory Technology team is responsible for ensuring that both business and technical changes are in compliance with the NASDAQ rule book.
 This team is the liaison to other business units within NASDAQ as well as external regulatory groups.